EngAbdelrhman0/load-estimation-project/README.md

 # Load Estimation for Residential Compound

 An academic project to estimate the electrical load for a small residential compound.
-The goal was to calculate the total demand and size the required distribution components.
+The goal was to estimate the total electrical load and distribute it across the compound using AutoCAD.

 ## Tasks Done